buffaloj/BufTools.DataStorage/README.md

 ```

 ## Execute a SPROC
-To keep running SPROCs simple, IUnitOfWork provices a Sproc() method that returns a IProcedure instance to run a sproc.
+To keep running SPROCs simple, IUnitOfWork provides a Sproc() method that returns a IProcedure instance to run a sproc.
 IProcedure provides builder method to easily build up the signature of the SPROC.
 * A convenient for to write the C# side of the SPROCs is to use an extension method for IProcedure.

 Define the SPROC: